Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 JCVD was my role model in my taekwondo drills back then.

-I also punched concretes and slates — repeatedly, no wraps — because I was a raging muppet. ⬅️ This was when I "joined" Kyokushin karate.
-Oh bye bricks, level up.
-My knuckles are a bit sideways now. 🤷 Physics.
+Aside from almost being impaled, I punched concretes and slates — repeatedly, no wraps — because I was a raging muppet. ⬅️ This was when I "joined" Kyokushin Karate. — Bye, bricks.
+Level up. — My knuckles are a bit sideways now.
+Physics.

 Your Honour, I forgot.